FabricationsHQ - Putting the Words to the Music

 The backstory to that record is my mother had been very ill and in hospital for a year and a half; I had been caring for her and running back and forward to the hospital so I knew I would have only a short, very concentrated time to record the songs I had been writing for a solo record.

-– it really crystallised things – and when I came out of that short recording time I thought "wow, these are pretty good; these songs could really come to life."
+But that did refocus everything for me – it really crystallised things – and when I came out of that short recording time I thought "wow, these are pretty good; these songs could really come to life."

 I also thought things fitted very well together, as a collection of songs.